johnbrandborg/cursor.vim/CONTRIBUTING.md

 Thank you for your interest in contributing to cursor.vim!
 This document provides guidelines and instructions for contributing.

+> **⚠️ Note**: cursor.vim is currently in **ALPHA** status.
+We welcome contributions, especially bug reports and fixes as we work toward a stable release!

 ## How to Contribute

 ### Reporting Bugs